 To diagnose an anxiety disorder, a doctor performs a physical exam, asks about your symptoms, and recommends a blood test, which helps the doctor determine if another condition may be causing your symptoms.

 Having ruled out a medical condition, there’s a lot you can do to relieve anxiety, from changing patterns of thinking and feeling that feed anxiety to coping techniques that get you through a difficult day.
 Using calming techniques such as yoga, massage and aromatherapy can all increase your overall wellbeing.
-Hypnosis, NLP and EFT can all help to change anxiety patterns.
+EMDR Therapy, NLP-Hypnotherapy and EFT - Emotional Freedom Technique (tapping) can all help to change anxiety patterns.
 The doctor may prescribe medication and cognitive behavioural therapy.

-The moment anxiety turns into panic attacks, you should not delay treatment because each panic attack becomes a cumulative trigger.
-You can totally be free from panic attacks and gain huge value from receiving an assessment from an experienced anxiety relief-therapist.
+The moment anxiety triggers a panic attack, you should not delay treatment because each panic attack becomes a cumulative trigger for panic and anxiety attacks.
+You can totally be free from panic attacks and gain huge value from receiving an assessment from an experienced anxiety disorder therapist.

-Suzi Tyler has 18 years experience with panic attack anxiety disorders, and has refined methods that can fast track your freedom.
-After a free initial consultation, she will be able to assess your personal requirement.
-Suzi mostly works via Zoom, but you can also see Suzi in person at her seaside practice in Kent (Birchington-on-Sea).
+Suzi Tyler has 20+ years experience with panic attack anxiety disorders, and uses expertise to give a deeply personalised approach.
+Suzi mostly works via Video, but you can also see Suzi in person at her seaside practice in Kent (Birchington-on-Sea) and at Witherdenshall Holistic Retreat in Wingham, Kent.

 Get in touch with firstname.lastname@example.org for your free assessment.